nawabahmadreshi/documentation/pages/getting-started/sdk-integration-guide.md

 {% endif %}

+{% if page.android or page.react or page.mparticle_android %}
+## {% if page.react %}Android: {% endif %}Configure Manifest

 {% if page.android or page.react %}
-## {% if page.react %}Android: {% endif %}Configure Manifest

 ### Add your Branch key

 1. Retrieve your Branch Key on the [Settings](https://dashboard.branch.io/#/settings){:target="_blank"} page of the Branch dashboard.